andgordio/mockupless/docs/Courses/LayoutBasics/Positioning/nesting-and-overflow.md

   (<a href='https://codepen.io/andgordy'>@andgordy</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

 A common application of the `hidden` value is to crop an image so it stays within the boundaries of a container.
-Below, an image is placed in a flex container with rounded corners, and it is centered vertically and horizontally with the `align-items` and `justify-content` properties:
+Below, an image is placed in a flex container with rounded corners, and it is centered vertically and horizontally with the `align-items` and the `justify-content` properties:

 ```html
 <div style="width: 160px;